GoInterject/GoInterject.github.io/wFunctions/jDropdown.md

     </tr>
     <tr>
 		<td class="pph"><b>Constraints</b></td>
-		<td>The values must match the order of the parameters in the data source (The order can be verified using the [Validation Report](/wTroubleshoot/Reports.html#validation-report-for-interject-events) )</td>
+		<td>The values must match the order of the parameters in the data source (The order can be verified using the <a href="/wTroubleshoot/Reports.html#validation-report-for-interject-events">Validation Report</a>)</td>
     </tr>
     <tr>
 		<td class="pph"><b>If Blank</b></td>